sensemilli/FlexGit/README.md

 1. Download or Clone to your computer somewhere

-3. Run Setup.bat in the root path
+3. Double click Setup.bat in the root path (If asked to overwrite files, select 'N')

 4. Once the above has complete (needs to download about 3.4gb of prereqs).
-Run GenerateProjectFiles.bat
+Double click GenerateProjectFiles.bat

-5. Open UE4.sln and compile UE4 solution.
+5. Open UE4.sln and set Configuration to "Development Editor".
+Right click on UE4 in the solution explorer and select "Build"

-6. Once compilation has completed, Recompile ShaderCompilerWorker (under programs in Solution Explorer)
+6. Once compilation has completed, Find ShaderCompilerWorker under programs in Solution Explorer and right click on it and select "Build"

 7. Launch UE4Editor.exe (or Start Debugging)

 8. Wait for launch procedure to complete, it will get stuck on 45% for a while, since its compiling shaders.
+If you get an error relating to ShaderCompilerWorker, it means you did not complete Step 6

 Unreal Engine
 =============